jellyfin-archive/jellyfin-docs/general/clients/installing-mopidy.md

 port = 6680
 ```

-Be aware that Mopidy provides no security on open ports, so if you'll be running this in a public place you'll likely want to change `0.0.0.0` to `127.0.0.1` to prevent somebody else hijacking your listening sesion.
+Be aware that Mopidy provides no security on open ports, so if you'll be running this in a public place you'll likely want to change `0.0.0.0` to `127.0.0.1` to prevent somebody else from hijacking your listening session.

 ## Usage